mitchgillin/RaspberryPiCellCounter/README.md

     Run test2
 To Modify:
-    To alter how many pictures are taken, alter the for loop in the test2 file
+    To alter how many pictures are taken, alter the for loop in the test2 file The program is currently set to read bright objects on a darker background.
+To read dark objects on a bright background, change line 23 to:
+    [centersBright, radiiBright] = imfindcircles(cells,[1 15],'ObjectPolarity','dark','Sensitivity',.75);

 Notes